plackyhacker/plackyhacker.github.io/binary/wdeg-stack-pivot.md

 (PID 7516) was blocked from calling the API 'VirtualProtect' due to return-oriented programming (ROP) exploit indications.
 ```

-That's definitely my process and it is definitely not happy that `VirtualProtect` is being called from a pivoted stack oon the heap.
+That's definitely my process and it is definitely not happy that `VirtualProtect` is being called from a pivoted stack on the heap.
 It looks like the **StackPivot** mitigation in **WDEG** is doing it's job!

 We can also observe that the binary has imported the `PayloadRestrictions` module which is injected into the process to implement WDEG mitigations: